sasanarakkha/study-tools/patimokkha-word-by-word.md

 - Double-click on the downloaded file patimokkha-word-by-word.apkg, and it will appear in your Anki.

-- For updating existing pack with keeping statistic do the same, while your Anki is open, just double-click on the downloaded file patimokkha-word-by-word.apkg, and it will update.
+- For updating the existing pack while keeping our past statistics, while your Anki is open, just double-click on the downloaded file patimokkha-word-by-word.apkg, and it will update.
+Your past statistics will not be lost.

-- If English is not your first language, it is always recommended to translate words on your native language.
-For this, we have empty field "native".
-You can feel it.
+- If English is not your first language, it is recommended to translate words on your native language.
+For this, a field called "native" has been added that you can fill.
 And even with next update, this field still will keep all your info.

 # Another method of updating